Understanding and Detecting Hateful Content using Contrastive Learning: Background

 \section{Background}

-This section provides background information on Contrastive Learning and OpenAI's CLIP model, as well as details on Google's Perspective API.
+This section provides background information on Contrastive Learning and OpenAI's CLIP model, on Google's Perspective API, and 4chan's /pol/ that is our data source.

 \descr{Contrastive Learning.} To understand Contrastive Learning, it is essential to grasp its differences compared to traditional Machine/Deep Learning (ML/DL) classifiers.
 Traditional ML/DL classifiers take as an input a set of unlabeled data, each accompanied with a class, and aim to predict the class from the unlabeled data, a paradigm known as supervised learning~\cite{caruana2006empirical}.

-On the other hand, Contrastive Learning is an unsupervised technique, meaning that there is no need to have labeled data (i.e., classes).
-The main idea behind Contrastive Learning is that you train a model that relies entirely on unlabeled data, and the model learns general features from the dataset by teaching it which input samples are similar/different to each other~\cite{hadsell2006dimensionality}.
+On the other hand, Contrastive Learning is a self-supervised technique, meaning that there is no need to have classes and models learn from unlabeled data.
+The main idea behind Contrastive Learning is that you train a model that relies on unlabeled data, and the model learns general features from the dataset by teaching it which input samples are similar/different to each other~\cite{hadsell2006dimensionality}.
 In other words, Contrastive Learning relies on a set of unlabeled data samples with additional information on which of these samples are similar to each other.
-Contrastive Learning is becoming increasingly popular in the research community with several applications on visual representations~\cite{chen2020simple,kim2020mixco}, textual representations~\cite{giorgi2020declutr,wu2020clear,gao2021simcse}, graph representations~\cite{you2020graph,hassani2020contrastive}, and multimodal (i.e., text/images, images/videos, etc.) representations~\cite{radford2021learning,diba2021vi2clr,yuan2021multimodal,zhang2020contrastive}.